 As Christians, we’re called to make a difference in this world and be difference makers.
 But how do we do that?
-In this video, Pastor Gregg Matte walks through the steps in which we become difference makers and, through Jesus, are able to change the world.
+In this video, Senior Pastor Gregg Matte walks through the steps in which we become difference makers and, through Jesus, are able to change the world.

 The entire video is above, and the complete transcript is below.